Topological spin textures in chiral magnets on the honeycomb lattice with magnetic fields: Results

-In this section, by using the MC simulation, we obtain the ground states properties of $\hat{\mathcal{H}}_{\text{spin}}$ in Eq.~(\ref{HEFF}), with tuning the strength of SOC $\theta$ and the easy-axis anisotropy $\Delta$.
-We get the following phases characterized by the spin structure factors $\boldsymbol{F_k}$.
-In Fig.~\ref{fig2}(a), we give the phase diagram of ground states, which includes ferromagnetic phase (Z-FM), antiferromagnetic phase (Z-AFM), spiral phases and two topological phases ($3 \times 3$ SkL and $\sqrt{3} \times \sqrt{3}$ VL).
+In Fig.~\ref{zero}(a), we plot the phase diagram without magnetic fields, which is consistent with the previous work on the square lattice, including ferromagnetic phase (Z-FM), antiferromagnetic phase (Z-AFM), spiral phases and two topological phases ($3 \times 3$ SkL and $\sqrt{3} \times \sqrt{3}$ VL).
 The $3 \times 3$ SkL and $\sqrt{3} \times \sqrt{3}$ VL phases mean the $3 \times 3$ unit cell skyrmion superlattice and $\sqrt{3} \times \sqrt{3}$ unit cell vortex superlattice, respectively.
-In Fig.~\ref{fig2}(b)-(d), we give the real-space spin configurations of spiral phases, $3 \times 3$ SkL and $\sqrt{3} \times \sqrt{3}$ VL phases.
-In Fig.~\ref{fig2}(e)-(f), we give the spin structure factors of two topological phases.
-The details of different phases are as follows.
+The order parameters in FM, AFM, SkL, VL and spirals are given by average magnetic moment $m$ $(m=N^{-1} \sum_{i}{S_i}^{z})$, topological charge $|Q|$ and vector chirality $\bm{\kappa}$, respectively.
+In Fig.~\ref{zero}(b)-(d), we plot these order parameters as a function of $\theta$ at $\Delta=0.2$.